greatwitenorth/php-nonce/README.md

 ###Set storage option
     protected $store = true; // set to true by default

-When this is true nonce's will be tracked in a database and will only ensure that the nonce can only be used once.
-When this is set to true, you'll need to make sure that you have correclty setup your database details.
-Also a database should be created using th following:
+When this is `true` nonce's will be tracked in a database and will only ensure that the nonce can only be used once.
+When this is set to `true`, you'll need to make sure that you have correclty setup your database details.
+Also a database should be created using the following:

     CREATE TABLE `nonce` (
     `nonce` varchar(128) NOT NULL DEFAULT '',